 Al Pastor Papi

 If (and by if, we mean when) you’re in desperate need of some al pastor, check Al Pastor Papi’s Instagram to see where their truck is at.
 The location changes every day, but they’re typically around SF.
 If, by some miraculous force, you don’t want al pastor, they’ve also got carne asada, chicken, and nopales - all of which you can get in tacos, open-faced quesadillas, burritos, or bowls.

 Since 2017, The Vegan Hood Chefs have been bringing plant-based soul food to SF, and healthier options to local Black and brown communities that have historically lacked access to them.
-They’re mostly catering right now, but occasionally pop up around the city (check their Instagram for updates).
+They’re currently popping up on Wednesdays, Fridays, and Sundays at Speakeasy Ale & Lagers - check their Instagram for updates.
 The menu varies, but expect to see things like lobster mac and cheese, oyster po’boys, or sweet potato and black bean tacos.
 You can also place a catering order on their website.

 Angela Pinkerton, who was previously a pastry chef at Che Fico, is now making excellent pies for pick-up.
 The menu changes weekly with what’s in season (so keep an eye on the website), but expect things like Gravenstein apple, pluot raspberry with a brown butter shortbread crumble, key lime, and passionfruit and bay leaf meringue pie.
-Five- and nine-inch pies are available for pick-up on weekends at Fiorella, Ritual Coffee, and other spots in SF and Oakland.
+Five- and nine-inch pies are available for pick-up on weekends at places like Ritual Coffee, Smitten Ice Cream, and other spots in SF, Oakland, and Berkeley.